May 19, 2026 | Buying

 Intrinsic Elements

 Whether someone wants to accept or believe this or not, residential real estate comes down to lifestyle and the soft and fuzzies.
 Yes, we said that.
 Condos and homes are sold for many reasons, including family and lifestyle.
 There are dreams made in homes and dreams made of the next house.
 Residential real estate sales are not Commerical real estate.
-Commercial real estate is most often completed between corporations, where it simply comes down to dollars and cents and whether the cost to create the space and manage works in alignment with the future business model.
+Commercial real estate is most often completed between corporations, where it simply comes down to dollars and cents and whether the cost of creating and managing the space aligns with the future business model.

 Sometimes, a letter or an insightful story to the sellers can help the buyer’s chances of winning the home.
 Not in all cases, but we have certainly seen some clients succeed this way.
 After all, homes and condos are aspirational, and a buyer winning over another buyer can come down to more than money.
 It can come down to what “feels” good to the seller.

-As real estate agents, we need to understand what our buyers need while balancing out what the seller is likely expecting and knowing when to push in a negotiation and when to see the bigger picture to serve our client needs.
-We have heard other Realtor’s stories about buyers losing out on multiple homes.
+As real estate agents, we need to understand what our buyers need while balancing out what the seller is likely expecting and knowing when to push in a negotiation and when to see the bigger picture to serve our clients’ needs.
+We have heard other Realtors’ stories about buyers losing out on multiple homes.
 In most cases, this is due to a lack of skill with the agent.
-It’s a shame as it can be heartbreaking for some buyers who take months and years to get a home.
-Considering the above steps and hiring a highly-skilled, experienced and communicative real estate agent will make the difference between success and missing out on that excellent home investment.
+It’s a shame, as it can be heartbreaking for some buyers who spend months or years trying to get a home.
+Considering the above steps and hiring a highly skilled, experienced, and communicative real estate agent will make the difference between success and missing out on that excellent home investment.

 Want to learn more about how we can work with our clients and help them achieve their goals?
 We are always here to help.
 Click here to contact us, or click here to send us an email.